AlbertoV5/python-blog/static/glob-compare.md

 ## Final Test Script

-We are going to start with simple functions for listing all files that match the pattern.
+We are going to combine all previous functions into a single script and include default values for running the test, which includes generating new extensions and directories.
+We are also gonna create a logger instance to display all info to the pytest stdout.
+Finally we are going to execute each function `n` number of times for better profiler results.

 ```python
 from pathlib import Path